olikr3/Nightowl/README.md

 # Nightowl
-a simple chess engine written in rust
+a simple bitboard-based chess engine written in rust.